egagnon77/better-sqlite3-multiple-ciphers-helper/README.md

-# better-sqlite3-helper
+# better-sqlite3-multiple-ciphers-helper
+Is a fork of [better-sqlite3-helper](https://github.com/Kauto/better-sqlite3-helper).
+I modified it to use the same functions but by using the library [better-sqlite3-multiple-ciphers](https://www.npmjs.com/package/better-sqlite3-multiple-ciphers).

-A nodejs wrapper library for the work with [better-sqlite3](https://www.npmjs.com/package/better-sqlite3/) ("The fastest and simplest library for SQLite3 in Node.js").
+A nodejs wrapper library for the work with [better-sqlite3-multiple-ciphers](https://www.npmjs.com/package/better-sqlite3-multiple-ciphers).
 It's intended for simple server-apps for nodejs and offer some new functions and a migration-system.

 <a href='https://ko-fi.com/kautode' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />